San Diego Region - Enforcement

-The Office of Enforcement was created in mid-2006 to emphasize enforcement as a key component of the Water Boards’ water quality regulatory functions and statutory responsibilities.
+The Office of Enforcement (OE) was created in mid-2006 to emphasize enforcement as a key component of the Water Boards' water quality regulatory functions and statutory responsibilities.
 OE provides both technical and legal resources to the Water Boards' enforcement efforts and is responsible for developing and updating Statewide plans and policies related to enforcement.
 Links to these plans and policies are provided below:

 The State Water Boards' Water Quality Enforcement Policy articulates enforcement expectations and priorities for the State and the nine Regional Water Boards.